 In the capture domain, content is created through sensors on cameras converting optical signals into a digital format.
 Content is retained at its highest informational format, although some conversions may be performed to reduce transport bandwidth demands.

 In the interface to the production domain, content undergoes further processing transformations such as non-linear transformations, chroma subsampling (e.g., 4:4:4 to 4:2:2), colour representation changes (e.g., RGB to Y′CbCr NCL) and bit depth reduction (e.g., 16 bits per sample to 10 bits per sample).
-For theatrical/scripted TV workflows entering in the production domain, content can be added to by computer-generated imagery sources, overlaid with graphics, and colour graded using a mastering display.
+For theatrical/scripted TV workflows entering in the production domain, content can be added augmented with computer-generated imagery sources, overlaid with graphics, and colour graded using a mastering display.
 For live event workflows, there is always a real-time constraint, which limits content processing to real-time operations.
 After the colour grading, both static and dynamic metadata may be generated that are to be attached to the content workflow.
 However, for live events, the generation of highly customized metadata may not be practical and metadata may need to be generated further downstream by automated content analysis approaches.

 In the production distribution domain, some additional processing is done to the content to further reduce transport bandwidth demands.
 This may include some sample-wise processing transformations (chroma subsampling and bit depth) and compression (e.g., using HEVC or AVC) but mostly employing spatial compression techniques.